-Sagara Sangamam – of art, life and death
+Sagara Sangamam Review – Of art, life and death

 At once heartbreaking and raw, this almost three hour long Kamal Hassan starrer stands tall and challenges our obsession with glamour and frivolity while real art continues to languish in anonymity.

 While living in a society that worships the obscene and wealthy and casts aside all that is meaningful and of substance, how does an artist continue to practice and propagate their art?
 Sagara Sangamam (Salangai Oli in Tamil) addresses – no, poses – many such questions on art, dance, existentialism and the undercurrents of philosophy holding us all together.
 How does any artist live on through their art, their craft, while also not being relegated to oblivion by the onslaught of cheap commercialism and people bloated up with pride and rage?

 ‘Sagara Sangamam’ 1983 dance drama by K. Vishwanath revolves around Balakrishna (called Balu, played by a young Kamal Haasan in a performance which only calls for the highest respects for any actor), who is a supremely talented but impoverished classical dancer looking for work and a means to demonstrate his passion before the world.

 There is a scene where Balu tries his hand at being a choreographer for a film – and teaches the heroine beautiful, graceful dance movements as the director watches, aghast.
 The director then cries out in outrage; Balu’s dance would not be received well at all, where was the romance, where was the drama?
 Why wasn’t he holding the heroine’s hips and romancing her?

 This scene simply puts up a mirror for us all: whatever doesn’t conform to what we already know and see, has to be question relentlessly and removed from the picture.
 This is relevant in even today’s scenario where countless children are made to give up their creative endeavours to pursue more “stable” avenues.